Sorangon/Enhanced-Scene-Manager/README.md

 (tip : Lock the inspector, select the `Scene Assets` and click + button to directly refer selected Scenes)</em>.

-Register your bundles in your current `Scene Bundle List` to add it to the build setting and access it from the Enhanced Scene Manager Window.
+Register your bundles in your current `Scene Bundle List` to add it to the build setting and load/access it from the Enhanced Scene Manager Window.

 #### <ins>- Enhanced Scene Manager Window</ins>